-Inhaled corticosteroids (ICS) are the most effective medications to reduce airway swelling and mucus production.
+Inhaled corticosteroids are the most effective medications you can take to reduce airway swelling and mucus production.
 The benefits of using these medicines include:

-It is important to remember that inhaled steroids prevent symptoms; they do not relieve symptoms.
-They need to be taken every day and should not be stopped or decreased unless discussed with your asthma care provider.
+It’s important to remember that inhaled steroids prevent symptoms, but they don’t relieve symptoms.
+They need to be taken every day and shouldn’t be stopped or decreased unless you’ve discussed this with your asthma care provider.

 Inhaled corticosteroids include:

-Inhaled corticosteroids come in three forms: metered dose inhaler (MDI), dry powder inhaler (DPI), and nebulizer solutions.
+Inhaled corticosteroids come in three forms: the metered dose inhaler (MDI), the dry powder inhaler (DPI) and nebulizer solutions.
 The MDI form works best when used with a valved holding chamber or "spacer."
-The chamber helps deliver more medication to the airways with less deposited in the mouth and throat.
+The chamber helps deliver more medication to your airways and leaves less medicine in your mouth and throat.

 Your doctor will prescribe the lowest dose possible to control your asthma.
 Many people are concerned about taking "steroids."
 These steroids are NOT the same as anabolic steroids that some athletes take to build muscle.
-These steroids are anti-inflammatory medications, and daily use will lead to asthma control.
+The steroids in asthma medications are anti-inflammatory medications, and daily use will lead to asthma control.

 Systemic corticosteroids (oral or intravenous)